marino39/blockchain-developer-bootcamp-final-project/README.md

 #### .secret

-The file should contain mnemonic used for deployments for masinnet and ropsten.
+The file should contain mnemonic used for deployments for mainnet and ropsten.

 ### ERC721 Metadata on IPFS(CIDs)